wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/database-actions/includes/4-summary.md

-This module shows how to create processes which will interact with databases.
-The module shows how to connect to databases, as well run queries.
-By the end of the module, the user should have a firm grasp of how to create processes which contain database-related Actions.
+This module shows how to create processes that will interact with databases.
+The module shows how to connect to databases, as well-run queries.
+By the end of the module, the user should have a firm grasp of how to create processes that contain database-related Actions.